Garlic is effective in cooking, health remedies, skin care, and natural cleaning for daily life.

 Improving sexual function:

-Some studies suggest that garlic may help increase blood flow, which could be beneficial for treating issues like erectile dysfunction in men.
+Certain research indicates that garlic may aid in increasing blood circulation, which could prove beneficial for addressing conditions such as erectile dysfunction in men.

-Garlic can also increase nitric oxide levels, a compound that helps blood vessels dilate to promote better blood flow.
+Garlic may also elevate nitric oxide levels, a substance that assists blood vessels in widening to facilitate improved blood circulation.

 As a result, it can potentially help improve erectile function.